 The NY Dog Film Festival is a celebration of the love between dogs and their people and the shelters that bring them together.
 A local shelter receives a portion of the ticket sales in every town.
 Films of varying lengths all have a canine theme - whether narrative, documentary or animated (with preference for films under 30 minutes).
-The 5th Annual NY DFF will be held in New York City on Saturday November 2nd 2019 and then the Festival will travel all around the country in 2021.
+The 5th Annual NY DFF will be held in New York City on Sunday November 3rd 2019 and then the festival will travel all around the country in 2021.

 Being chosen to be part of the NY Dog Film Festival automatically makes a filmmaker a winner!
 All chosen filmmakers will receive a limited edition t-shirt, a VIP doggy "sWag" gift bag and two 2 tickets (or more if requested) to both NYC programs on November 8th 2020 or in any city in 2022 playing the program with their film.